A Practical Guide to Preventing and Managing Canine Ear Infections

 Can I use human ear cleaning products on my dog?

 No. Human ear cleaning products can irritate a dog's sensitive ear canal and may contain harmful ingredients.
-Always use veterinarian-approved products formulated for dogs.
+Always use veterinarian-approved products formulated specifically for dogs.

 What should I do if my dog is shaking its head or scratching its ears frequently?